HPC-Courses/AMSC-Labs/Labs/2023-24/lab00-setup/README.md

 ## 3. Test the installation

-1. Using VS Code, open a folder and create a file `test-installation.cpp` with content:
+1. Using VS Code, open a folder (if you work on MacOs this must be the shared folder) and create a file `test-installation.cpp` with content:

 ```cpp
 #include <Eigen/Eigen>